Big Timber Garden

 Streams now link the ponds by a series of small cascades.
 Riparian plantings along the pond’s banks were installed in sod-like panels and disturbed areas were regenerated with native species.
 The meadow matrix can be mowed down as desired, to create a sense of impermanence and a sense of mystery as one meanders through shifting pathways.

 The planting palette aims to celebrate nature, with Aspen and Burr Oak trees and native shrubs selected for their interesting textures throughout the seasons.
 Many of the native grasses are slow to germinate and can take a few years to fill in.
-In the interim, heat-tolerant and drought-tolerant fescue sod was selected.
+In the interim, heat-tolerant and drought-tolerant fescue sod were selected.
 The seemingly preexistent plant compositions mask the hand of the designer and encourage habitat creation for local fauna.

 Raymond worked with a local landscape contractor and nursery owner to select plant compositions that would enhance the landscape on a visual and ecological level.
 He visited local gardens and was drawn to the wild, native vegetation.
 His schematic planting layout plan was implemented by the local landscape team.
 Raymond periodically visited the site to layout the bed lines and offer suggestions for additional planting enhancements between growing seasons.